QuirkyCort/gears-contributions/worlds/custom-world/Demo/README.md

 This is useful to swap position of two blocks, while ensuring that they don't overlap.

+This is useful when you need two or more blocks to appear in corresponding positions (ie. one on top of the other).

 ```
 // Box 1
 "position": "randchoiceA([0,0,0], [10,0,0])"